 Change page 147, line 21 as follows:

 In most RF sensing scenarios, the sensing controller is the device where the RF sensing applications reside, and hence the sensing controller may require the sensing measurement report.
-For the cases where the sensing controller is the sensing transmitter, a sensing measurement report shall be sent by the sensing controlee to provide the measurement report to the sensing controller.
+For the cases where the sensing controller is the sensing transmitter, a sensing measurement report might be sent by the sensing controlee to provide the measurement report to the sensing controller.
 Based on the roles of sensing devices, the possible scenarios are: